Japan's JERA aims to use 20% ammonia at coal power plant in 2024

 The Japanese government aims to grow the nation's annual ammonia fuel demand to three million tonnes by 2030 from zero now.

-JERA, a joint venture between Tokyo Electric Power and Chubu Electric Power, aims to achieve net zero emissions of carbon dioxide by 2050 and 20% use of ammonia at its coal-fired power plants by 2035, which would lower emissions by 20%.
+JERA, a joint venture between Tokyo Electric Power (9501.T) and Chubu Electric Power (9502.T), aims to achieve net zero emissions of carbon dioxide by 2050 and 20% use of ammonia at its coal-fired power plants by 2035, which would lower emissions by 20%.

 Cost will be a challenge as the power generation cost at a coal-fired station with 20% ammonia is estimated at 12.9 yen ($0.12) per kilowatt hour (kWh), 20% above the 10.4 yen ($0.10) per kWh without ammonia, government data shows.